A model for horizontally restricted random square-tiled surfaces: Background

 \begin{proposition} Let $g \in A_n$ have cycle type $t = (a_1, a_2, \ldots, a_n)$.
 Let $\mathcal{K}_g$ be the conjugacy class of $g$ in $S_n$.
 Then, In particular, for $\pi \sim \Unif(A_n)$, we have \end{proposition}

-\begin{proof} Let $d$ be the tuple corresponding to $t$ given by repeating $2$ $a_2$ many times, $3$, $a_3$ many times, and so on.
-Then there are, using multinomial coefficient notation, $\binom{n}{d}$ many ways of sorting digits from $1$ through $n$ into $a_2$ many bins of size 2, $a_3$ many bins of size 3, and so on.
-Given $k$ numbers, one can form $(k - 1)!$ permutations.
-Also, given $a_k$ disjoint $k-$cycles, we can order them in $a_k !$ ways.
-Hence, Thus, \end{proof}
+\begin{proof} Let $\vec{d}$ be the tuple corresponding to the cycle type $t$ where $\vec{d}$ contains $a_1$ repeating 1's, $a_2$ repeating 2's, $a_3$ repeating 3's, and so on.
+Then recall that the multinomial coefficient $\binom{n}{\vec{d}}$ represents the number of ways of sorting the digits $1$ through $n$ into $a_1$ bins of size 1, $a_2$ bins of size 2, $a_3$ bins of size 3, and so on.
+Given a bin with $k$ numbers, one can form $(k - 1)!$ distinct $k$-cycles.
+But given $a_k$ disjoint $k$-cycles, we can order them in $a_k !$ ways.
+Hence, noticing that a permutation in $\calK_g$ has $a_k$ disjoint $k$-cycles, we see